 What if I’m not going to be home?

-Just let me know.
-I can collect a sample from your outside faucet if I need to.
+Just let your operator know.
+They can collect a sample from your outside faucet if needed.
 It’s not quite as accurate, but it gets the job done.

 Is there a problem with the water bottle sitting outside?
 What if I have to go to work?

-The sample bottle has a watertight seal, and the only thing we’re testing for is any lead or copper that may be absorbed into the water from the pipes.
-Even if something penetrated the seal on the bottle, we’re only testing for the lead and copper in the water.
+The sample bottle has a watertight seal, and the only thing we’re testing for is lead or copper that may be in the water.
+Even if something penetrated the seal on the bottle, we’re only testing for lead and copper.
 Any other substances won’t show up on the test.

 If you need to go to work, no worries.
-I’ll just stop by and pick up the sample from your front doorstep.
+Your operator will just stop by and pick up the sample from your front doorstep.

 What happens if I make a mistake?

-No worries.
+Not a problem.
 We’ll test the water sample that’s collected.
-These instructions are for the best-case scenario, but we can still test if even if you made a mistake.
+These instructions are for the best-case scenario, but we can still run the test if even if you made a mistake.

 I forgot to fill out the form – what now?